lucasvalenca1/lucasvalenca1/README.md

 # 👋 Hi, I'm Lucas Valença!

-I'm a passionate software developer with a focus on E-commerce and website development.
-Over the past two years (2021-2023), I've been actively involved in creating digital solutions.
-In 2024, I'm eager to enhance my skills even further.
+I am a passionate software developer specialising in e-commerce and website development.
+Over the past two years (2021-2023), I have been actively involved in creating digital solutions, and in 2024, I am eager to enhance my skills even further.

 ## 🔧 Skills